Meeflak/Meeflak/README.md

 - I cannt wait to see where this adventure takes me.
 - Now that I am extremely close to graduation, I will be diving into some personal learning objectives such as combat system implementation and best practices.
   I have lots to learn!
 But I look forward to every minute of it.

+  I will continue to push to this page weekly to grow my library of demonstrated works.

 <!---